What's in this article?

 #2 Pressure issue (too much!)

-You’ve probably heard boiler and pressure mentioned a lot and never quite understood what it means.
+You’ve probably heard the boiler and pressure mentioned a lot and never quite understood what it means.

 Boilers under too much pressure (too much water) break down and cry.
 If the boiler's pressure is too high, the PRV (pressure release valve) will discharge the excess water, or, parts will fail internally causing the leak.